kunalkathuria/SVXplorer/README.md

 ### REQUIREMENTS

-Unix-based OS with bash, python with pysam and other common libraries, samtools, git.
-It is best to have basic executables like "python", "samtools" , "bedtools" etc. on user path.
+Unix-based OS with bash, python2 with basic and some other libraries (including pysam, pybedtools, pandas, networkx, bitarray, interlap, scikit-learn).

 ### INSTALLATION